 Update as of 09/2022: I have joined the Department of Industrial Engineering & Management at Peking University as an assistant professor.
 Please visit my new homepage at tyj518.github.io, and contact me via yujietang[AT]pku.edu.cn

 I am currently a postoctoral fellow in the School of Engineering and Applied Sciences at Harvard University, working with Professor Na Li.
 I received my B.S. degree in Eletronic Engineering from Tsinghua University in 2013.
 I received my Ph.D. degree in Electrical Enginnering from the California Institute of Technology in 2019, under the supervision of Professor Steven Low.

 Nonstationary and time-varying components.
-For many cyber-physical networks, the physical layer can be subject to the influence of exotic nonstationary and time-varying components that are hard to predict a priori, which imposes further challenges that call for the development of new algorithms and theories.
+For many cyber-physical networks, the physical layer can be subject to the influence of exogenous nonstationary and time-varying components that are hard to predict.
 We have developed theories and algorithms for time-varying nonconvex optimization problems, with applications in smart grids that lead to real-time optimal power flow algorithms.

 My goal is to build an interdisciplinary research program to develop advanced optimization, control and learning methods algorithms for cyber-physical networks that are scalable, adaptive to uncertainties, robust to disturbances, and with guaranteed optimality, by integrating both theoretical tools and engineering insights.